 It was time to set Brush & Roll Painting apart from the competition.
 Hiring on integrity, creating a team atmosphere, and continual training are just some of the ways we accomplish that.
 Another way was to research and test the best process for refinishing cabinets.
 Bill wanted something that could withstand the day to day wear and tear, not just painting over a finish, but giving a furniture-like finish that could stand the test of time.

 Bill and Tia were married in the fall of 2005.
 Tia came as a package deal, with her son Jaydon, who was five at the time.
 Tia’s still not 100% sure who Bill fell in love with first, but since she knows first-hand how amazing Jaydon is, she doesn’t really mind!
 Jumping into the role of husband and father, while balancing a growing business presented its own new set of challenges.
 (This is the time when Bill really started to learn the importance of communication – at home AND with his customers!)

-Twelve years later, and their family has grown.
-Two more sons, a daughter, and a dog.
+Fifteen years later, and their family has grown.
+Two more sons, 2 daughters, a dog, and 2 kittens.
 Life keeps them busy with school, sports and activities.
 They enjoy and cherish their time with family, and feel it is important for their employees to do the same.

 Brush & Roll Painting wants to set the standard for painters and refinishers in and around the Omaha area.
 Providing good, quality work with outstanding customer service will always be our priority.